 The SHP Positioner is equipped with a suite of diagnostic tools.
-The online diagnostic tools include the Logger, which records and tracks data over time, the Events & Counters, which monitor and count specific occurrences, and the NE107 status, which provides standardized status warnings.
+The online diagnostic tools include the Logger, which records and tracks data over time, the Events & Counters, which monitor and count specific occurrences, the Partial Stroke Test (PST) and the NE107 status, which provides standardized status warnings.
 In addition, the offline diagnostic tools comprise the valve signature test for assessing valve performance, the step response test for system reaction evaluation, and the frequency response test for determining system stability.